- Explore demo pipelines – Open preloaded documents and see how parsing, extraction, and editing work.

 Click Run to parse

 Running the Parse pipeline without any configuration adjustments will use our default settings.
-For more complex documents, check out our best practices for parsing guide.

 5